-- 20. (1) A chief officer's employment agreement prepared under section 27(2) of the Law, shall comply with Schedule 4. - (2) A chief officer who is in office on the coming into force of these Regulations shall not be required to enter into a new employment agreement unless the chief officer is appointed to a different position or the circumstances of his employment change before entering into a new period of service.
+- 20. (1) A chief officer's employment agreement prepared under section 27(2) of the Law, shall comply with Schedule 4. - (2) A chief officer who is in office on the coming into force of these Regulations shall not be required to enter into a new employment agreement unless the chief officer is appointed to a different position or the circumstances of that chief officer's employment change before entering into a new period of service.